calband/calchart-redesign-old/.circleci/docker/README.md

 ## Build

-To build the image, run `docker build -t calband/circleci-calchart:VERSION .`.
+To build the image, `cd` into this directory and run `docker build -t calband/circleci-calchart:VERSION .`.

 This will build the Docker image according to the Dockerfile and tag it as `calband/circleci-calchart:VERSION`.
 Update the version whenever you change the Dockerfile.